Can Dogs See In The Dark? Here’s How!

 The fascinating part is not every dog’s eyes glow the same.
 The color of the glowing is determined by how old the dog is and the color of their eyes.
 For example, dog breeds with light-colored eyes such as huskies often have red eyes in photographs.

-What Happens When They Grow Old?
+What Happens To Dogs Eyesight As They Grow Older?

 Like a human eye, your dog’s eyes will start to fail as they get older.
 The lens in their eyes has many layers that will start to wear away.